 To header of your messages, navigate to the Sending Defaults page and select or unselect Expose The List Of Recipients When Sending To Multiple Addresses.
 You can override these global settings on a per-message basis with the

-preserve_recipients parameter (API) or the
+preserve_recipients parameter in your API calls, or with the

 Mailchimp Transactional lets you specify when a message should be sent; messages will be stored until that time and then sent automatically.
 We’ll try to deliver them as close as possible to the time indicated, but to-the-second precision typically isn’t possible.
 A scheduled email counts towards the monthly send total at the time it’s sent, not when it’s scheduled.